 Learn more about family fun at Roseville’s Harriet Alexander Nature Center.

-A century ago, a vast underground reservoir was dug in this natural space to supply water to a growing city of St Paul.
-Today, there is still a (smaller) water supply structure in the park, but the rest of Reservoir Woods has been left exactly as it was before the suburbs sprang up.
+A century ago, a cavernous, vast underground reservoir was dug in this natural space to supply water to a growing city of St Paul.
+Today, there is still a (smaller) water supply structure in the park, but the rest of Roseville’s RESERVOIR WOODS has been left exactly as it was before the suburbs sprang up.
 There are rolling hills, wetlands, prairie grasses, thick stands of pines, winding trails and lots of critters that call the woods home.
+Just look what we discovered on a bright spring day!

 Learn more about what you might find at Roseville’s Reservoir Woods Park.